nastanford/KnowledgeBase/KnowledgeBase/Projects/OEM - COOP Tools.md

 ### Laura Notes
 - [ ] 1.
 Hayley, I think the Concept of Operations section needs a section that makes it clear who is doing what and how the differentiation between those sections are determined.
 I would struggle to implement the plan if I were department continuity personnel.
 It should probably be in a format like if this then this, sort of like our duty officer checklists.
 - [ ] 2.
 Nathan, I don’t think the Contact Roster table should be called “Leadership Succession Table”, perhaps “Contacts Roster”.
 I’d like to see a column in that table that specifies the role the person has in the plan (e.g. Primary Essential Process 1, Secondary Essential Process 3, etc. ).
+- [ ] How do we access the data in the COOP tool?
+Will it be able to integrate with SmartSheet?
+Will it export via csv to be imported into SmartSheet?
+I’m thinking for analysis purposes.
+It’d be most useful to be able to easily get the data into both Excel and SmartSheet. - Going to need to know what FORMAT the CSV file will be?
+What columns and what data?

 ### More Changes
 - [ ] Create a CRUD Screen for Time Sensitivity Table